zhaoak/NOBODYMOVE/ui/windowing.md

 A uiWindow will handle resizing itself and the elements inside it in response to game window size/resolution changes.

+A `uiWindow` can contain both `uiElements` and other `uiWindow`s.
+A `uiWindow` and `uiElement` only render if its parent's `shouldRender` property is true.

-A window's rendering function is always called before its elements' rendering functions.
+A window's rendering function is always called before its children's rendering functions.
-This means that elements will always visually render on top of windows.
+Since elements cannot contain windows, this means that elements will always visually render on top of windows.

 ## uiElement (uiElements.lua)